by the Speaking Witness (*)

-Shortly thereafter a circuit overseer came along.
-When he saw her, he stopped and asked her what had happened.
-When she told her what had happened to her, he shook his head compassionately and suggested that she put the entire event in Jehovah's hands for lack of evidence.
-Before he walked on, however, he explicitly told her not to talk about it to anyone else on pain of exclusion.
+Shortly afterward, a circuit overseer also came by.
+When he saw her, he too stopped and asked her what had happened.
+When she related what had happened to her, he shook his head compassionately and suggested that the whole thing rest in Jehovah's hands for lack of evidence.
+Before he walked on, however, he explicitly ordered her not to discuss it with anyone else under penalty of exclusion.

-In the meantime it had become dark and after a while a neglected homosexual man came along the same road.
-He saw the young woman lying down and felt sorry for her.
-He went to her, took care of her wounds, bought new clothes for her, and then listened carefully to her story.
+In the meantime it had become dark and after a while an excluded gay man came along the same route.
+He saw the young woman lying there and felt sorry for her.
+He went to her, treated her wounds, bought her new clothes, and then listened carefully to her story.
 The next day he decided to put her in touch with people who could help her further.
-It concerned people who could offer her specialist help and were willing to support her legally if required.
+These were people who could offer her specialist help and who were willing to provide her with legal support if required.

 Although she started to feel less bad after a few months, it started to gnaw at her more and more that she could not talk to anyone in her religious community.
 It was only after a number of years that she succeeded in breaking the silence about her case within her congregation.
 She trusted an elder and told him the above story.
 After having told everything, she asked him which of the three had shown the neighbor.

-I propose not to leave this kind of thing in Jehovah's hand but to take it in our own hand made by Jehovah and that important question "Who is the neighbor?" to answer yourself with deeds.
+I suggest not leaving these things in Jehovah's hands, but taking them into our own Jehovah-made hand and that important question 'Who is the neighbor?' answer yourself with actions.

 * The Speaking Witness is an active Jehovah's witness who is connected to one of the local congregations of Jehovah's Witnesses in the Netherlands.
 He is critical of how Jehovah's Witnesses react to the media reports about sexual abuse and shows that there are also people in the organization who believe that the subject of sexual abuse should be dealt with differently.